 Dethleffs’ Globebus, a mini-range of compact A-class models based on a Fiat Ducato, has proved popular for some years now.

-This year, for the first time, the same designs will be available as Globebus Go low-profiles on a Ford Transit – so potentially a lower price on two counts and possibly a more car-like driving experience too.
+2024 was the first time that the same designs will be available as Globebus Go low-profile motorhomes on a Ford Transit – so potentially a lower price on two counts and possibly a more car-like driving experience too.
 The T15 model should prove particularly appealing, because, thanks to a transverse bed at the back it comes in at just 5.99m in length.

 There are improvements in other ways too.
-Unlike its A-class motorhome cousins, the Globebus Go relies on diesel heating, so you only need to rely on a small gas bottle housed in the kitchen for cooking.
+Unlike its A-class cousins, the Globebus Go relies on a diesel motorhome heating system, so you only need to rely on a small gas bottle housed in the kitchen for cooking.
 That frees up storage space too.

 Weinsberg X-Cursion Van 500 LT